This guide is about quantity related global fresh water problems, such as water availability, water scarcity, water stress and water shortages.

 Summary – ‘Quantity’ Related Fresh Water Problems

-- Quantity related fresh water problems occur when internal fresh water resources are insufficient compared to the demand placed on those resources (demand is the withdrawal and consumption rates)
+Quantity related fresh water problems occur when internal fresh water resources are insufficient compared to the demand placed on those resources (demand is the withdrawal and consumption rates) – put another way, when water demand outstrips supply/replenishment, it usually results in the unsustainable use of water

 General Causes Of Water Quantity Problems